KarimElgammal/KarimElgammal/README.md

 ## Hi there 👋

 I am Karim, curious person in solving problems via computational techniques.
-I am building experience in quantum computing simulations and enjoying it so far! moreover, I enjoy leveraging data in football analytics.
+I am building experience in quantum computing simulations and enjoying it so far!
+Professionally, I use atomistic simulations to make sense of physical and chemical interactions taking place in the lab.
+Moreover, I enjoy leveraging data in football analytics.

 ## GitHub Stats